 We work with Brunei on regional issues through the Association of Southeast Asian Nations (ASEAN) and in the East Asia Summit (EAS) and APEC.
 We're both members of the Commonwealth.

 Around 100 students from Brunei study here each year and Otago and Auckland Universities have an arrangement with the Brunei government in which they take a small number of Bruneian medical and dental students.
-Lincoln University also has links with Brunei.
 Aside from study, around 1,000 Bruneians visit New Zealand each year for work or leisure.

 More than 150 New Zealanders live in Brunei, many working as teachers.
 Several New Zealand pilots and engineers work for Royal Brunei Airlines.
 Other New Zealanders work in Brunei’s oil and gas sector and as professional consultants.